-Chief Safety Officer: An adequately trained individual who has responsibility for safety and reports directly to a transit agency's chief executive officer, general manager, president, or equivalent officer.
-A Chief Safety Officer may not serve in other operational or maintenance capacities, unless the Chief Safety Officer is employed by a transit agency that is a small public transportation provider as defined in this part, or a public transportation provider that does not operate a rail fixed-guideway public transportation system.
+Chief Safety Officer: an adequately trained individual who has responsibility for safety and reports directly to a transit agency's chief executive officer, general manager, president, or equivalent officer.
+A Chief Safety Officer may not serve in other operational or maintenance capacities, unless the Chief Safety Officer is employed by a transit agency that is a small public transportation provider as defined in this part, or a public transportation provider that does not operate a rail fixed guideway public transportation system.

-Core Safety Responsibilities: Responsibilities, accountabilities, and authority of the accountable executive, the key safety officers, and key members of the safety management team.
+Core Safety Responsibilities: responsibilities, accountabilities, and authority of the accountable executive, the key safety officers, and key members of the safety management team.

-Desired Safety Outcomes or Goals: Safety outcomes for each risk using the measurable safety performance indicators established.
+Desired Safety Outcomes or Goals: safety outcomes for each risk using the measurable safety performance indicators established.

-Document Revision and Control: A description of the regular annual process used to review and update the plan including a timeline for implementation of the process.
+Document Revision and Control: a description of the regular annual process used to review and update the plan including a timeline for implementation of the process.

-Event: Any accident, incident, or occurrence.
+Event: any accident, incident, or occurrence.

-Hazard: Any real or potential condition that can cause injury, illness, death, damage to or loss of the facilities equipment, rolling stock, infrastructure, or damage to the environment.
+Hazard: any real or potential condition that can cause injury, illness, death; damage to or loss of the facilities equipment, rolling stock, or infrastructure; or damage to the environment.

-Hazard Probability: Likelihood of a hazard consequence to occur.
+Hazard Probability: likelihood of a hazard consequence to occur.

-Hazard Severity: The effect/damaging result of a hazards consequence.
+Hazard Severity: the effect/damaging result of a hazards consequence.

-Incident: An event that involves any of the following: a personal injury that is not a serious injury, one or more injuries requiring medical transport, or damage to facilities, equipment, rolling stock, or infrastructure that disrupts the operations of a transit agency.
+Incident: an event that involves any of the following: A personal injury that is not a serious injury; one or more injuries requiring medical transport; or damage to facilities, equipment, rolling stock, or infrastructure that disrupts the operations of a transit agency.

-Injury: Any damage or harm to persons that requires immediate medical attention away from the scene because of a reportable event.
+Injury: any damage or harm to persons that requires immediate medical attention away from the scene because of a reportable event.
 Agencies must report each person transported away from the scene for medical attention as an injury, whether or not the person appears to be injured.

-Occurrence: An event without any personal injury in which any damage to facilities, equipment, rolling stock, or infrastructure does not disrupt the operations of a transit agency.
+Occurrence: an event without any personal injury in which any damage to facilities, equipment, rolling stock, or infrastructure does not disrupt the operations of a transit agency.

-Performance Target: A quantifiable level of performance or condition expressed as a value for the measure to be achieved within a time period required by the FTA.
+Performance target: a quantifiable level of performance or condition expressed as a value for the measure, to be achieved within a time period required by the Federal Transit Administration.

-Policy Statement: A statement establishing senior management commitment to continual safety improvement, signed by the executive accountable for the operation of the Agency and the Board.
+Policy Statement: a statement establishing senior management commitment to continual safety improvement, signed by the executive accountable for the operation of the Agency and the board of directors.

-Prioritized Safety Risks: A description of the most serious safety risks to the public, personnel, and property.
+Prioritized Safety Risks: a description of the most serious safety risks to the public, personnel and property.

-Reportable: An event occurring on transit right-of-way, in a transit revenue facility, in a transit maintenance facility, or involving a transit revenue vehicle, excluding occupational safety events occurring in administrative buildings.
+Reportable: an event occurring on transit right-of-way, in a transit revenue facility, in a transit maintenance facility, or involving a transit revenue vehicle, excluding occupational safety events occurring in administrative buildings.

-Risk: An assessed probability and severity calculation to classify the overall potential consequences of a hazard.
+Risk: an assessed probability and severity calculation to classify the overall potential consequences of a hazard.

-Risk Control Strategies and Actions for Prioritized Safety Risks: A description of risk control strategies and actions the Agency will undertake to minimize exposure of the public, personnel, and property to hazards, including a schedule for implementing the risk control strategies and the primary entity responsible for each strategy.
+Risk Control Strategies and Actions for Prioritized Safety Risks: a description of risk control strategies and actions the Agency will undertake to minimize exposure of the public, personnel and property to hazards, including a schedule for implementing the risk control strategies and the primary entity responsible for each strategy.

-Safety Assurance: A list of defined safety performance indicators for each priority risk and associated targets the Agency will use to determine if it is achieving the specified safety goals.
+Safety Assurance: a list of defined safety performance indicators for reach priority risk and associated targets the Agency will use to determine if it is achieving the specified safety goals.

-Safety Culture: The product of individual and group values, attitudes, competencies, and patterns of behavior that determine commitment to safety management.
+Safety Culture: the product of individual and group values, attitudes, competencies and patterns of behavior that determine commitment to safety management.
 Four attributes of a positive safety culture:

-Reporting: Encouraging employees to divulge information about hazards that they encounter.
+Reporting: encouraging employees to divulge information about hazards that they encounter